Photography

 Qualification: A Level Photography (AQA)

-Course entry requirements: General A level entry requirements including grade 5 or above in art, photography or other creative subject, or by a strong portfolio of photographs.
+Course entry requirements: General A level entry requirements including grade 5 or above in GCSE Art, Photography or other creative subject, or by a strong portfolio of photographs.

-Students should be aware of the potential expense of the course including owning a digital camera with manual settings and being able to afford frequent printing costs.
-The Vandyke Opportunities Fund can support students from families on low incomes in meeting these costs.
+Students should be aware of the potential expense of the course including accessing a digital camera with manual settings.
+Financial support may be available to students from families on low incomes in meeting these costs.
+The course is digital including digital sketchbooks in order to keep cost down.

 Course description